-27 disease, including Amyotrophic Lateral Sclerosis.

-Spasticity associated with Multiple Sclerosis or a spinal cord injury.

-m.
-A terminal illness.
+- 1 l.
+Spasticity associated with a motor neuron - disease, including Amyotrophic Lateral Sclerosis. - m.
+Spasticity associated with Multiple Sclerosis or a spinal cord injury. - n.
+A terminal illness. - 6 o.

-n.
 Tourette's Syndrome.

-o.
-A condition causing chronic or intractable pain in which conventional therapeutic intervention and opiate therapy is contraindicated or has proved ineffective.

-p.
-Menopause or premenstrual syndrome.

-9 (20) REGISTERED CAREGIVER.
-An individual who meets 10 the requirements described in subsection (c) of Section 11 20-2A-30 and is authorized to acquire and possess medical 12 cannabis and to assist one or more registered qualified 13 patients with the use of medical cannabis pursuant to this 14 chapter.

-15 (21) REGISTERED CERTIFYING PHYSICIAN.
-A physician authorized by the State Board of Medical Examiners to certify patients for the use of medical cannabis pursuant to this chapter.

-19 (22) REGISTERED QUALIFIED PATIENT.
-Either of the20 following:

-a.
-An adult who meets the requirements described in subsection (a) of Section 20-2A-30 and is authorized to acquire, possess, and use medical cannabis pursuant to this chapter.

-b.
-A minor who meets the requirements described in subsection (b) of Section 20-2A-30 and is authorized to use medical cannabis pursuant to this chapter with the assistance of a registered caregiver.
+- p.
+A condition causing chronic or intractable pain in which conventional therapeutic intervention and opiate therapy is contraindicated or has proved ineffective. - (20) REGISTERED CAREGIVER.
+An individual who meets the requirements described in subsection (c) of Section 20-2A-30 and is authorized to acquire and possess medical cannabis and to assist one or more registered qualified patients with the use of medical cannabis pursuant to this chapter. - (21) REGISTERED CERTIFYING PHYSICIAN.
+A physician authorized by the State Board of Medical Examiners to certify patients for the use of medical cannabis pursuant to this chapter. - (22) REGISTERED QUALIFIED PATIENT.
+Either of the following: - a.
+An adult who meets the requirements described in subsection (a) of Section 20-2A-30 and is authorized to acquire, possess, and use medical cannabis pursuant to this chapter. - b.
+A minor who meets the requirements described in subsection (b) of Section 20-2A-30 and is authorized to use

-3 (23) SECURE TRANSPORTER.
-An entity licensed by the 4 commission under Section 20-2A-65 authorized to transport 5 cannabis or medical cannabis from one licensed facility or 6 site to another licensed facility or site.

-7 (24) STATE TESTING LABORATORY.
-An entity licensed 8 under Section 20-2A-66 authorized to test cannabis and medical 9 cannabis to ensure the product meets safety qualifications 10 required under this chapter.

-(25) STATEWIDE SEED-TO-SALE TRACKING SYSTEM.
-The tracking system established pursuant to Section 20-2A-54 that tracks all cannabis and medical cannabis in the state.

-14 (26) UNIVERSAL STATE SYMBOL.
-The image established 15 by the commission pursuant to Section 20-2A-53 made available 16 to processors which indicates the package contains medical 17 cannabis.
+- medical cannabis pursuant to this chapter with the assistance of a registered caregiver. - (23) SECURE TRANSPORTER.
+An entity licensed by the commission under Section 20-2A-65 authorized to transport cannabis or medical cannabis from one licensed facility or site to another licensed facility or site. - (24) STATE TESTING LABORATORY.
+An entity licensed under Section 20-2A-66 authorized to test cannabis and medical cannabis to ensure the product meets safety qualifications required under this chapter. - (25) STATEWIDE SEED-TO-SALE TRACKING SYSTEM.
+The tracking system established pursuant to Section 20-2A-54 that tracks all cannabis and medical cannabis in the state. - (26) UNIVERSAL STATE SYMBOL.
+The image established by the commission pursuant to Section 20-2A-53 made available to processors which indicates the package contains medical cannabis.

-19 This chapter supersedes state criminal and civil 20 laws pertaining to the acquisition, possession, use, 21 cultivation, manufacturing, processing, research and 22 development, and sale of medical cannabis.
-The acquisition, 23 possession, use, cultivation, manufacturing, processing, 24 research and development, transportation, testing, or sale of 25 cannabis or medical cannabis in compliance with this chapter and rules of the commission does not constitute a violation of 26
+This chapter supersedes state criminal and civil laws pertaining to the acquisition, possession, use, cultivation, manufacturing, processing, research and development, and sale of medical cannabis.
+The acquisition, possession, use, cultivation, manufacturing, processing, research and development, transportation, testing, or sale of cannabis or medical cannabis in compliance with this chapter and rules of the commission does not constitute a violation of